gecrooks/modern-python-template/README.md

 $ git push --set-upstream origin gec001-init
 ...
 ```
-If all goes well travis will see our push to github, and build and test the code in the branch.
-(You may have to make a pull request for travis to see this first test attempt) Probably all the tests won't pass on the first try.
+If all goes well travis will see our push to github, and build and test the code in the branch (You may have to make a pull request for travis to see this first test attempt).
+Probably all the tests won't pass on the first try.
 It's easy to forget something (which is why we have automatic tests).
 So tweak the code, and push another commit until the tests pass.